ElektraInitiative/PermaplanT/doc/decisions/backend_testing_strategy.md

 ## Problem

-Our current setup regarding test in the backend isn't completly thought through.
+Our current setup regarding test in the backend isn't completely thought through.
 There is no differentiation between unit and integration tests.
 Setting up new tests seems more complicated than necessary.
 It isn't clear how the test database/connection is actually setup up or how it works with `begin_test_transaction()`.